CCSA- Cooperative Center for Study Abroad

-In Guatemala spend time in the village of Flores on Lake Peten Itza and connect science and medicine of pre-Columbian Mayan civilization to our modern challenges at one of the largest archeological sites in the region.
+In Guatemala, spend time in the village of Flores on Lake Peten Itza and connect science and medicine of pre-Columbian Mayan civilization to our modern challenges at one of the largest archaeological sites in the region.
 Guatemala portion subject to change.

 The price of this CCSA program includes:

-Participants will reside in 4 different accommodation sites throughout Belize that include multi-bedded rooms in field stations, cabins, and dormitory facilities.
-The Belize Zoo and Tropical Education Center offers comfortable dormitory style accommodations, which are equipped with hot and cold showers, restrooms, wash house and study area.
-All rooms have 110V outlets, ceiling or standing fans and fresh linen is provided.
-Blue Creek is a small Mayan Village offers rustic cabins, which vary in size and accommodate 2 to 10 individuals.
-There is no furniture, drawers or closets.
-Bathrooms with toilets and showers (water pumped directly from the creek) are located in a central common building.
-Virtually everyone bathes in the creek (with swimsuits) using biodegradable camp soap.
+Participants will reside in 4 different accommodation sites throughout Belize and Guatemala.
+The Belize Zoo and Tropical Education Center offers comfortable dormitory style accommodations which are equipped with hot and cold showers restrooms wash house and study area.
+All rooms have 110V outlets ceiling or standing fans and fresh linen is provided.
+Blue Creek is a small Mayan Village that offers rustic cabins which vary in size and accommodate 2 to 10 individuals.
+There is no furniture drawers or closets.
+Bathrooms with toilets and showers are located in a central common building.
+Virtually everyone bathes in the creek using biodegradable camp soap.
 South Water Caye offers a dorm with bunk beds and restrooms with showers and hot and cold running water.
-Participants will need to pack bed linens and towels, as they are NOT provided at Blue Creek and South Water Caye.
 In Guatemala students will lodge at the Gringo Perdido Ecological Inn on Lake Peten Itza.
+Participants will need to pack bed linens and towels as they are NOT provided at Blue Creek and South Water Caye.

 Course Description: Study examples of Earths most diverse ecosystems by exploring both tropical rainforests and a coral reef in Belize.
 At Blue Creek Field Station you will live and work within a primary rainforest surrounded by a wealth of biodiversity ranging from large buttressed trees to howler monkeys.
 While on South Water Caye part of the longest coral reef in the Western Hemisphere you will study reef structure mangrove forests and grass beds while swimming among brilliantly-colored reef fish and corals.
 The program will also include time in Guatemala and a tour of Tikal a UNESCO World Heritage Site depicting ancient Mayan civilization.

-Course Description: As archaeologists came to re-discover the Maya sites of Central America they speculated about their origins noticing their similarities to other human civilizations from beyond the Americas.
-In this introductory-level ndergraduate course we will compare the ancient cultures of Mesopotamia Asia Europe Africa and the Americas leading up to the moment of sustained contact between the eastern and western worlds.
-Visits to the Belize Zoo Blue Creek field station and South Water Caye will help illustrate the conditions of early societies while trips to Tikal (Guatemala) and Lamanai and or Xunantunich (Belize) will allow us to examine the growth of complex societies.
+Course Description: As archaeologists came to re-discover the Maya sites of Central America, they speculated about their origins, noticing their similarities to other human civilizations from beyond the Americas.
+In this introductory-level undergraduate course, we will compare the ancient cultures of Mesopotamia, Asia, Europe, Africa, and the Americas, leading up to the moment of sustained contact between the eastern and western worlds.
+Visits to the Belize Zoo, Blue Creek field station, and South Water Caye will help illustrate the conditions of early societies, while trips to Tikal (Guatemala) and Lamanai and/or Xunantunich (Belize) will allow us to examine the growth of complex societies.